DAGWorks-Inc/hamilton/docs/integrations/streamlit.md

 ## Hamilton + Streamlit
 Adding Hamilton to your Streamlit application can provide a better separation between the dataflow and the UI logic.
 They pair nicely together because Hamilton is also stateless.
 Once defined, each call to `Driver.execute()` is independent.
 Therefore, on each Streamlit rerun, you use `Driver.execute()` to complete computations.
 Using Hamilton this way allows you to write your dataflow into Python modules and outside of the Streamlit.

-### Demo
+### Example
-In this demo, we will build a simple financial dashboard based on the Kaggle [Bank Marketing Dataset](https://www.kaggle.com/datasets/janiobachmann/bank-marketing-dataset).
+In this example, we will build a simple financial dashboard based on the Kaggle [Bank Marketing Dataset](https://www.kaggle.com/datasets/janiobachmann/bank-marketing-dataset).

+> The full code can be found on [GitHub](https://github.com/DAGWorks-Inc/hamilton/tree/main/examples/streamlit)

 First, Hamilton transformations are defined in the module `logic.py`.
 This includes downloading the data from the web, getting unique values for `job`, conducting groupby aggregates, and creating `plotly` figures.
 ```python